ishakumari1709/DS-projects/pizza_sales_analysis/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](https://github.com/ishakumari1709/DS-projects/blob/main/LICENSE)file for more details.

 ## Contact
-Please open an issue in the repository or send us an email at ishakumari943@gmail.com if you have any questions or comments.
+Please open an issue in the repository or send an email at ishakumari943@gmail.com if you have any questions or comments.

-Thank you for visiting our repository!
+Thank you for visiting my repository!
 We hope you find the Pizza Sales Report dashboard insightful and useful